JustinzGit/sinatra-cash-track/wireframe.md

 # User Stories
 - A user should be able to sign up and log in
 - A user can add and track their bills
-- A user can add and track their debit / credit card information
+- A user can add and track their credit card information
 - A user can add a bank to their account
-- A user should be able to associate their cards to a bank
+- A user can associate their credit card to a bank

 # MVP
 - //To-Do